Time to remember and celebrate Mom & those Mom-isms

 Do some of these Mom-isms sound familiar?

 All Mom-isms were said in love and good faith.
 We know that now, but when our moms kept repeating them like a run-on sentence, "Take your elbows off the table," "Don't chew with food in your mouth," "Call your aunt or grandmother," "Clean up your room," and a litany of other directives, we let them go in one ear and out the other.
 Now we think it's funny how those stayed like unwanted guests in our heads and hearts.
-And we wish we could now talk about them with our moms to learn if they had felt the same way with what their mothers said.
+And we wish we could discuss them with our moms to learn if they felt the same way about what their mothers said.

 • Rena